Gujarats/nearest/README.md

 # Code Structure
 <b> Model </b>
     - the file it self to describt the object.
-    - instance : this package is for set the struct get it on differenct case such as mock and as the real struct.
     - interface : define the interface of the struct.
     - mock : define the mock struct for unit test purposes.
 And there is `global` package for define the global response on API